Overview | Categories | Funding | Applications | Projects | Details

 The Sustainability Action Fund (SAF) supports projects and initiatives that improve sustainability at the University of Waterloo.
 Project funds are distributed based on a call for applications, with successful applications determined by the President’s Advisory Committee on Environmental Sustainability (PACES) and its subcommittee.

-Applications for Fall 2018 are closed and successful applicants will be contacted shortly.
+Applications are now closed for Spring 2019.
+Successful applicants will be contacted shortly.

 Projects should support at least one of the following focus areas as they relate to campus sustainability:

 - Sustainability in entrepreneurship

 - Climate change

 - Employee engagement

 Applicants may request between $2,000 to $10,000 in funding per project.
 Project funds must be spent by April 2020.

 Projects with ongoing costs CAN resubmit proposals during future calls for applications, although these will be evaluated against other applications and previous project successes.